-Consuming alcohol can cause an increase in belly fat due to consuming excess calories that are not burned off through exercise, inhibiting metabolism, and causing water retention (2).
+Consuming alcohol can cause an increase in belly fat due to consuming excess calories that are not burned off through exercise, which inhibits metabolism and causes water retention (2).

 Limit Sugary Fruit Juices

-Grapefruit, apple, pineapple, orange juices all have a high glycemic index level because they contain a lot of sugar.
-Eating a diet with a low glycemic index will help burn off excess fat from around your stomach area without negatively affecting your strength training goals (8).
+Grapefruit, apple, pineapple, and orange juices all have a high glycemic index level as they contain a lot of sugar.
+Eating a diet that has a low glycemic index will help burn off excess fat around your stomach area without negatively affecting your strength training goals (8).